top of page

 She studied the column for a moment, struggling to retain enough cohesive thought to remember what all of it meant as the midday heat sapped her of all inclination to do anything but nothing at all.
 She resigned herself to apathy and set down the notepad once more, her eyes wandering to the sight beyond the rusted cast iron railing.

-Her perch was a balcony that doubled as an awning for the shop below.
-The owner, Moses, sold maize flour and imported refreshments and dabbled in the distribution of newspapers on the side.
-It was lucrative enough of a business to support his wife, Neema, and their daughter, all of whom lived comfortably in the apartment above the store.
+Cecilia’s shaded perch was a balcony that doubled as an awning for the shop below.
+The owner, Moses, sold maize flour and imported refreshments–and dabbled in the distribution of newspapers on the side.
+It was lucrative enough of a business to support his wife, Neema, and their daughter, all of whom lived comfortably in the humble apartment above the store.
 The Makoyes had been her hosts since she had come to them three days prior.

-There was little she could recall of what had happened in the immediate moments before she succumbed to the pitch darkness of the jungle in what she had assumed to be her final rest.
-She had run the events of that night through her mind over and over again for the purpose of recording as accurate a timeline of events as she could on the worn pages of her notepad, and the more she recounted it, the less real it seemed.
+There was little she could recall of what had happened at Caela Plant Mischa after the generators failed, other than the immediate moments before she succumbed to a terrible, feverish sleep in the pitch blackness of the jungle, having barely dragged herself–and Davy–from the river.
+She had run the events of that night through her mind over and over for the purpose of recording as accurate a timeline of events as she could, scribbling out her tattered memories on the worn pages of her notepad.
+The more she recounted everything, the more fantastical it had seemed.
+Reality had become intertwined with lingering hallucinations–tainting her trust in her memory–and she had spent the last few days trying to separate the two.

-She remembered the cool, smooth touch of the river rocks below her as they dug into her hands and knees, and she remembered pulling the thick strap of Davy’s water-laden vest as if it were their lifeline, gripping it so tightly that it was wet with blood as well.
-She remembered hearing him finally cough and gasp for air, just once, before she blacked out.
-But above all, and clear as day, she could remember the sight of what no words or reason could explain.
+She remembered the cool, smooth touch of the river rocks below her as they dug into her hands and knees, and she remembered holding fast to the thick strap of Davy’s water-laden chest rig as if it were their lifeline, pulling with strength she didn’t know she had.
+Her hands had been warm and wet with blood.

 Cecilia breathed in deeply, allowing the hot, humid air to soothe the dull ache in the root of her lungs.
 She pressed her hand against her sternum, feeling her chest slowly sink as she exhaled.

 She had been monitoring her health closely to avoid worry on behalf of Neema, who had fussed over Cecilia–a complete stranger–as though she were family over the course of the past three days.
-Cecilia had been running a fever when she arrived in Moshi, which Neema tenderly treated as a result of her night spent cold and wet in the jungle, rather than the acute radiation sickness it really was.
+Cecilia had been running a high-grade fever when she arrived, which Neema tenderly treated as a result of her night spent cold and wet in the jungle–rather than the caela radiation sickness it really was.

 Another blare of a horn from the street pulled her out of her contemplative state.
 She peered over the edge of the balcony to see Davy emerge from the masses, his head low and his pace brisk.
 His efforts did little to dissuade the honks and lively calls of “Hey, mzungu!” that followed him across the street.